domainsofapp/domainsofapp.github.io/_posts/2018-01-12-notable-songs.md

 ## Hip Hop
 0 to 100 / The Catch Up -- Drake
 1 Train (ft.
-Kendrick Lamar, Joey Badass, Yelawolf, Big Krit and more) -- A$AP Rocky
+Kendrick Lamar, Joey Bada$$, Yelawolf, Big Krit and more) -- A$AP Rocky
 All Me -- Drake
 All the Way Down -- Kelela
 Blessings -- Big Sean